 4. Preventing Overuse Injuries as a Beginning Rock Climber

-You can use the following guideline to decide when you can climb again by measuring your Rate of Perceived Exertion (RPE) after each climbing session.
+You can use the following guidelines to decide when you can climb again by measuring your Rate of Perceived Exertion (RPE) after each climbing session.
 You can do this by giving your level of exhaustion after a session a rating from 1-10.
-Where 1 is no exhaustion at all and 10 means you’re completely empty.
+Where 1 is no exhaustion at all and 10 means you’re empty.

-1. RPE 1 – 4: you could climb again tomorrow
+- RPE 1 – 4: you could climb again tomorrow

-2. RPE 5 – 7: you could climb again the day after tomorrow
+- RPE 5 – 7: you could climb again the day after tomorrow

-3. RPE 8 – 10: You could climb again in 3-4 days
+- RPE 8 – 10: You could climb again in 3-4 days

 It’s important to always check on the day you want to climb if it’s a good idea.
 If you’re still exhausted from your last session, it’s better to rest another day.